Components

 hop uses Tailwind 4 for styling.
 The hop compiler compiles Tailwind to CSS natively, so no external dependencies need to be installed.

 To add CSS classes to an HTML element, use the class attribute.
-The class attribute of HTML elements accepts multiple arguments which are merged and deduplicated during compilation.

 <Component {css: String}>